How to Use OAuth Authorization

 2. What permissions are authorized?

-Before clicking "Authorize", you can view the detailed list of permissions on the authorization page.
-Permissions are usually divided into the following categories:
+Before clicking "Authorize", you can view the detailed permission list on the authorization page.

 - Basic Info: Such as reading your avatar and nickname (usually used to display the current logged-in user).